 AJA Video Systems

-AJA provides a wide range of proven, professional video I/O devices, and thanks to a partnership between NVIDIA and AJA, Holoscan supports the AJA NTV2 SDK and device drivers as of the NTV2 SDK 16.1 release.
+AJA provides a wide range of proven, professional video I/O devices, and thanks to a partnership between NVIDIA and AJA, Holoscan provides ongoing support for the AJA NTV2 SDK and device drivers.

-The following instructions describe the steps required to setup and use an AJA device with RDMA support on Holoscan Developer Kits.
-Note that the AJA NTV2 SDK support for Holoscan includes all of the AJA Developer Products, though the following instructions have only been verified for the Corvid 44 12G BNC and KONA HDMI products, specifically.
+The following instructions describe the steps required to setup and use an AJA device with RDMA support on NVIDIA Developer Kits with a PCIe slot.
+Note that the AJA NTV2 SDK support for Holoscan includes all of the AJA Developer Products, though the following instructions have only been verified for the Corvid 44 12G BNC, KONA XM, and KONA HDMI products, specifically.

 This section describes how to install the AJA hardware on the Clara AGX Developer Kit.
 Note that the AJA Hardware is also compatible with the NVIDIA IGX Orin Developer Kit.